‘Bold And The Beautiful’ Spoilers For Week Of September 10: Thorne Proposes & Ridge’s Choice Leaves Brooke Mad

 Something seems amiss to Steffy about Ridge backing Thorne and Katie.
 She will question Ridge’s thought process and motives.

 Two weeks ago, Thorne declared his love and encouraged Katie to file for sole custody.
 Last week they made love, and this week Thorne will pop the question.
-Tune in to catch this die-hard romantic’s proposal on Bold and the Beautiful on CBS, then check back here for the latest spoilers, recaps and casting news.
+Tune in to catch this die-hard romantic’s proposal on Bold and the Beautiful on CBS, then check back here for the latest spoilers, recaps, and casting news.